Get Tech Tips

 About a year ago, I received an application for a service tech apprentice position with the following listed under the previous education field:

 Self Study: EPA 608, R-410a Certification, PM Tech Certification, Refrigeration, and Air Conditioning Technology, Commercial Refrigeration: For Air Conditioning Technicians, Blue Collar Roots Network podcasts

-When he came in for an interview he was polite and quiet, I asked him how he got the certifications if he didn’t go to a formal trade school, he replied: “I just found where I had to go and went out and got them”.
+When he came in for an interview, he was polite and quiet.
+I asked him how he got the certifications if he didn't go to a formal trade school, and he replied, “I just found where I had to go and went out and got them.”

 Do you think he ended up working out well?
 OF COURSE, HE DID!